matteodelabre/vnsee/BUILD.md

 includedir=${prefix}/include
 ```

-Create a directory in which build artifacts (for `libvncserver`) will be generated.
+Create a directory in which build artifacts for `libvncserver` will be placed.

 ```sh
 mkdir -p build/Release